jesselafica/shs/sites/packing-for-peanuts/readme.txt

 SSR
 4hr Timer / Recirc Pump Switch

-Important Notes:
+*add ability to save failed packaging request as an object for later Important Notes:
 2 SSRs = 1 POLD

+PHASE 1
+  Create initial application that will only look at the input values and see if they exceed the 13 possible scenarios PHASE 2
+  Add support for additional packaging i.e. POLD boxes PHASE 3
+  Add support for the rest of the potential packaging i.e. electrical junction boxes, LDS outdoor bags, etc.
+PHASE 4
+  Setup database (using PHP & mySQL?) that will accept comments or requests for changes.
+App will store failed attempts to package. --->if error is detected email the object using https://formspree.io/

 13 scenarios"Will they all fit?
 (LDS Small Shipper)"